 The Great Depression - Facts & Summary Hoover, a Republican who had formerly served as U.S. secretary of commerce, believed that government should not directly intervene in the economy, and that it did not have the responsibility to create jobs or provide economic relief for its citizens.
 In 1932, however, with the country mired in the depths of the Great Depression and some 15 million people (more than 20 percent of the U.S. population at the time) unemployed, Democrat Franklin D. Roosevelt won an overwhelming victory in the presidential election.
 By Inauguration Day (March 4, 1933), every U.S. state had ordered all remaining banks to close at the end of the fourth wave of banking panics, and the U.S. Roosevelt took immediate action to address the country’s economic woes, first announcing a four-day “bank holiday” during which all banks would close so that Congress could pass reform legislation and reopen those banks determined to be sound.

-John Steinbeck American writer John Ernst Steinbeck Jr. (; February 27, 1902 – December 20, 1968) was an American author and the 1962 Nobel Prize in Literature winner "for his realistic and imaginative writings, combining as they do sympathetic humour and keen social perception."[2]
-He has been called "a giant of American letters,"[3] and many of his works are considered classics of Western literature.[4]
+John Steinbeck American writer (1902–1968) John Ernst Steinbeck ( STYNE-bek; February 27, 1902 – December 20, 1968) was an American writer.
+He won the 1962 Nobel Prize in Literature "for his realistic and imaginative writings, combining as they do sympathetic humor and keen social perception".[2]
+He has been called "a giant of American letters."[3][4]
 Most of Steinbeck's work is set in central California, particularly in the Salinas Valley and the California Coast Ranges region.
 Early life Steinbeck graduated from Salinas High School in 1919 and went on to study English literature at Stanford University near Palo Alto, leaving without a degree in 1925.
 Between 1930 and 1936, Steinbeck and Ricketts became close friends.
 Career Writing Steinbeck's first novel, Cup of Gold, published in 1929, is loosely based on the life and death of privateer Henry Morgan.
 Between 1930 and 1933, Steinbeck produced three shorter works.
-Ed Ricketts 1940s–1960s work See also
+Ed Ricketts In the 1930s and 1940s, Ed Ricketts strongly influenced Steinbeck's writing.

 Race During the Great Depression - American Memory Timeline- Classroom Presentation The problems of the Great Depression affected virtually every group of Americans.
 No group was harder hit than African Americans, however.
 By 1932, approximately half of black Americans were out of work.
 In some Northern cities, whites called for blacks to be fired from any jobs as long as there were whites out of work.
 Racial violence again became more common, especially in the South.
 Lynchings, which had declined to eight in 1932, surged to 28 in 1933.
 Although most African Americans traditionally voted Republican, the election of President Franklin Roosevelt began to change voting patterns.
 Still, discrimination occurred in New Deal housing and employment projects, and President Roosevelt, for political reasons, did not back all of the legislation favored by such groups as the National Association for the Advancement of Colored People (NAACP).